-Use this spa ace to record the details used to make your application.
-Username: Password: Reference number: It is importan nt to keep this information so that you can look up the school place offered online.
+Use this spa ce to record the details used to make y our application. (e) Admissions Username: LONDON Password: Reference number: It is important to keep this information so that you can loc ok up the school place offered on line.